rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 constant, immutable

 * like atomic values, complex values can not be changed
-* replacing the element of a complex value will result in a new complex value
+* i.e. replacing the value of a component will yield a different complex value
-* i.e. the elements of a complex value can not be replaced

 homogenous, heterogenous

 * a complex value is said to be homogenous, if all values used to create it share the same characteristics
-* otherwise, a complex value is said to be heterogenous
+* heterogenous - its inner values have different characteristics
 * e.g. a complex value is heterogenous, if not all of its members are atomic
 * e.g. `c := < 2, 'd', ... >` is heterogenous